 Medical Cannabis for Veterans?
 We May be Closer Than You Think

 Under current law, Department of Veterans Affairs physicians are not permitted to recommend the use of medical cannabis to veterans, even within the 31 states that have passed regulations allowing its use.
 However, two senators have just filed legislation seeking to change this stance.
 On September 5, 2018, Senators Bill Nelson (D-FL) and Brian Schatz (D-HI) filed legislation that would legalize medical cannabis use for military veterans and allow physicians employed by the federal government assist the veterans in obtaining the drug.
 The bill, titled “Veterans Medical Marijuana Safe Harbor Act”, would allow Department of Veterans Affairs physicians to issue medical cannabis recommendations in accordance with the laws of a growing number of states.
+So, veterans who wish to relieve themselves and get a Pain relief will have an opportunity to use one of SwellCBD products legally.

 The bill also requires the Department of Veterans Affairs to conduct studies within two years on “the effects of medical marijuana on veterans in pain” and “the relationship between treatment programs involving medical marijuana that are approved by States, the access of veterans to such programs, and a reduction in opioid abuse among veterans.”